jxltom/scrapymon/README.md

 # flask-boilerplate

-A boilerplate for flask applications.
+A boilerplate for Flask applications.

 ## Features